TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 Note boxes can be added by wrapping the content in a `div` with the class `lesson-note`.
 This will add styling to make the note stand out visually to users.

 All note boxes must open with a level 4 heading (`####`), which will also require the note box div to have the `markdown="1"` attribute so the heading renders correctly.
 Headings must describe the note box's contents, rather than just "Note" or "Warning".

+Note box headings must match the note box's indentation level, such as if the note box is indented as a child of a list item.

 The opening and closing tags must each be wrapped with a single blank line on either side, or a codeblock delimiter (triple backticks).
 This applies to any line that contains only a single HTML tag.
 The only exceptions to this rule are HTML tags inside `html`, `jsx`, `erb`, `ejs`, `javascript` or `ruby` codeblocks.